 Different styles of hats will flatter different head and face shapes, so it helps to be familiar with your own face shape.
 You may find a face shape chart helpful.

-As a very general rule, those with round faces should avoid narrow-brimmed or close-fitting hats as they will make the lower part of your face look wider.
+As a general rule, those with round faces should avoid narrow-brimmed or close-fitting hats as they will make the lower part of your face look wider.
 Those with long faces should avoid a high crown as it will elongate your head.
 Heart-shaped faces should avoid wide-brims and baseball peaks which tend to obscure and add weight to the top half of the face while making the lower part of the face disappear.
 As you can see, when considering the right hat silhouette for your face shape, and the tilt or position of the hat on your head, it’s all about BALANCE: how the overall hat shape balances with your own face shape.

 Consider other physical traits such as your height, weight, body proportion, neck length – does the hat provide balance and create a harmonious look with your body type?
 Try to get a full-body and back view of yourself in the hat.
 Don’t be afraid to ask another person for their feedback.
 As mentioned at the start of this post, friends, family, and even strangers passing by most often get a kick out of being asked for their opinion.

-After a successful hunt, enjoy wearing your hat!
-Your perfect hat should be comfortable to wear, and bring out the best in you; it should add to your style or put a special twist on a simple outfit, and feel like it’s part of you.
+Your perfect hat should feel comfortable to wear, and bring out the best in you; it should add to your style, put a special twist on a simple outfit, and feel like it’s part of you.
 Wearing a hat with confidence is a remark-able thing.
 It’s certain that people will stop you to say “hey, nice hat!”, and even better “you look amazing!!”

-Hope these tips help you find a hat that becomes you… cheers!
+Hope these tips help you find a hat that becomes YOU… enjoy!
 Shari